hoogenbj/countary/docs/motivation.markdown

 spending money.

 It is hard to get rich, but it is much harder to stay rich. `Rich` means something different for everybody.
-For you and I it might just mean having the money when we need it.
+For you and I, it might just mean having the money when we need it.
 The best way to ensure that is to plan for it - to budget.

 I suspect that people who tried to budget and failed did so because they did not